mdn/kumascript/README.md

   is the clever middleware for doing that.

-- _src/config.js_ defines configurable constants for KumaScript such as the port that the server listens on, and the size of the LRU cache.
+- _src/config.js_ defines configurable constants for KumaScript such as the port that the server listens on, the URL of the optional Redis server, and the length of time for which fetched data is cached.
 Some of these constants take their values from environment variables.